troclaux/notes/aws.md

   - if traffic is blocked, the EC2 instance won't see it

 > [!TIP]
-> it's good to keep 1 separate security group for SSH access.
+> It's good to keep 1 separate security group for SSH access.
-> if your application is not accessible (time out), then it's a security group issue.
+> If your application is not accessible (time out), then it's a security group issue.
-> if you application gives a "connection refused" error, then it's an application error or it's not launched.
+> If you application gives a "connection refused" error, then it's an application error or it's not launched.

 > [!IMPORTANT]
-> all inbound traffic is blocked by default
+> All inbound traffic is blocked by default.
-> all outbound traffic is authorized by default
+> All outbound traffic is authorized by default.

-- Ports:
-  - 22 = SSH (Secure Shell): log into a linux instance
-  - 3389 = RDP (Remote Desktop Protocol): log into a windows instance
-  - 21 = FTP (File Transfer Protocol)
-  - 22 = SFTP (Secure File Transfer Protocol)
-  - 80 = HTTP : access unsecured websites
-  - 443 = HTTPS: access secured websites

 #### security groups vs firewalls